SCANNERMAX/MACH-DSP-SDK/README.md

 ![Pangolin Logo](scanner_max.png)

 This repository contains SDKs for controlling and interfacing with the Pangolin Mach-DSP system through both LabVIEW and Python implementations.
-The SDKs support analog waveform generation and serial communication for comprehensive control of the DSP system.
+The SDKs support analog waveform generation and serial communication for comprehensive control of the Mach-DSP system.

 ## Features